- This commment is unpublished.· 25/04/2023@collin Hello Collin,

-- The Coast, or Costa, is a narrow desert strip along the Pacific Ocean approximately 3,080 km long, and accounts for only 10.7% of Peru's territory, but is home to about 55% of Peru's population (approximately 17.0 million inhabitants).
-The political and financial capital Lima is in this region and the rich fishing grounds and agricultural cultivation areas.
+- The Coast, or Costa, is a narrow desert strip along the Pacific Ocean approximately 3,080 km long, and accounts for only 10.7% of Peru's territory, but is home to 58.8% of Peru's population (approximately 19.3 million citizens).
+The political and financial capital of Lima and the rich fishing grounds and agricultural cultivation areas are in this region.

-- The Peruvian Highlands, or Sierra, is the area of the Andean Mountains, covering 31.8% of national territory and serving as home to about 32% of the country's population (approximately 9.9 million inhabitants).
+- The Peruvian Highlands, or Sierra, is the area of the Andean Mountains, covering 31.8% of national territory and serving as home to 27% of the country's population (approximately 9 million citizens).
 This region contains the country's major mineral deposits.

-- The Amazon Rainforest, or Selva, is with 57.5% of the country's territory the largest region, but only about 13% of the Peru's population (approximately 4.0 million inhabitants) live here.
+- The Amazon Rainforest, or Selva, is with 57.5% of the country's territory the largest region, but only 14.2% of the Peru's population (approximately 4.7 million citizens) live here.
 The area is rich in petroleum, gas and forestry resources.

 The presidential election of 2006 saw the return of Alan Garcia who, after a disappointing presidential term from 1985 to 1990, returned to the presidency.
 While many in Peru and abroad had strong doubts at the beginning of Garcia's presidency, they were surprised later.
 Garcia embraced free markets and free trade, making Peru one of Latin America's top destinations for foreign investment.
 Despite the global economic and financial crisis foreign investment in Peru increased, the economic status of the country improved, public debt dropped, and foreign reserves went up.